OmarMiniesy/Notes/JavaScript/NodeJs/Express Framework.md

 ### Using parameters

-> Route parameters: for essential or required data.
+**Route parameters**: for essential or required data.
 These are in the endpoint path itself.
-> Query parameters: for optional features.
+**Query parameters**: for optional features.
 These are after the question mark at the end.

 > The `req.params` and `req.query` are objects that hold their data in key-value pairs

->Route Parameters
+- Route Parameters
 ``` JavaScript
 const express = require("express");
 const app = express();